 Workbench Android App

-A smartphone and tablet Android app that has two functionalities.
+An Android smartphone and tablet app with two functionalities.

-• Obtain metadata from devices that are not computers, like peripherals or electrical appliances, by scanning their barcodes and taking pictures from them.
+- Obtain metadata from devices that are not computers, such as peripherals or electrical appliances, by scanning their barcodes and taking photos.

-• Link devices with tags generated by the tools, like QR codes and NFC chips.
+- Link devices to tags generated by the tools, such as QR codes and NFC chips.